hateno/mds-clique/README.md

 MDS Clique
 =========
-Run MDS-Clique, LDA, and experiments
+Generates cliques using MDS-Clique from topics extracted by LDA from a corpus.

 ## Prerequisites
 Uses Python 3 and various Python libraries (`gensim`, `networkx`, `scikit-learn`, etc.)

+## Installation
+1. Use virtualenv to create a virtual Python 3 environment within the git repository (`virtualenv -p python3 venv`)
+2. Activate your Python [virtualenv](https://virtualenv.pypa.io) `source venv/bin/activate` (you should now see something like `(venv)` in your console)
+3. Install the required Python libraries by running `pip install -r requirements.txt`

+### Installing Relative MDS
+1. Clone https://github.com/hateno/scikit-learn.git and go to branch `v0.19.0`
+2. Ensure you are still within the same virtualenv from the previous section and run `python setup.py build` and then `python setup.py install` (this may take a while)

-## General workflow
+## Quick Start
-1. `corpus.py`
+1. Configure `config.ini`
-2. `gen_topic.py`
+2. `python corpus.py`
-3. `sim.py`
+3. `python gen_topic.py`
+4. `python sim.py -dim 2 -data corpus`

+### Detailed Explanation
-Run `corpus.py` (with `config.ini` filled out, see the *config.ini* section) which reads a corpus (a directory of text documents) for pre-processing (e.g. stemming and tokenization).
+Run `corpus.py` with `config.ini` filled out (see *config.ini* section) which reads a corpus (a directory of text documents) for pre-processing (e.g. stemming and tokenization).
 Then execute `gen_topic.py` which uses the output artifacts of `corpus.py` in order to perform LDA topic modeling over the pre-processed corpus.
 Then execute `sim.py` which will either perform a specific experiment or simply execute MDS-Clique (see sections below).

-### Quick Start

-`python sim.py -dim 2 -data corpus`

-Generates cliques from MDS-Clique using topics extracted by LDA from a corpus specified by *config.ini*

-*NOTE:* you may get runtime errors, see installation procedure below, fill out *config.ini*, and try running this command again

-## Installation
-1. Install Python 3
-2. Use virtualenv to create a virtual Python 3 environment within the git repository `virtualenv -p python3 venv`
-3. Activate your Python virtualenv `source venv/bin/activate` (you should now see something like `(venv)` in your console)
-4. Install the required Python libraries using, run `python sim.py` and it will tell you which libraries to install, install the Python library using `pip install <library-name>`

-### Installing Relative MDS
-1. Ensure you have installed the `scikit-learn` library in your virtualenv
-2. Clone the git repository https://github.com/akbaylor/scikit-learn/tree/v0.19.0 in some other directory, checkout branch `v0.19.0`
-3. Go to that directory (ensure you are still within the same virtualenv from the previous section) and run `python setup.py build` and then `python setup.py install`, you may get build errors to ensure you install whatever Python libraries or packages it asks you to install

 ## Running `sim.py`
 Execute `python sim.py --help` (make sure you are in your virtualenv) and go through the commands